smithgeek/DevCommunity/README.md

 Running
 ============
-The next thing you need to do is set up the configuration file.
-A config-example.js file exists in the repo and you just need to rename that to config.js.
-Then adjust all of the options to suit your needs.

-Once you get through all that it should be ready to go and you can start the node server by going back to the command prompt and running
+Now you are ready to run the server, the first thing you should do is set up the site configuration.

+1. First start the server
 ```javascript
 npm start
 ```

+2. Login to the site, the default admin account is "admin@admin.com" and a blank verification code.
+3. Now that you are logged in click on the admin tab and set up the site configuration as you wish.
+Once the config is updated once verification codes will be required to log in.

 Running Tests
 ============